 Beaver Island Conservancy worked with community partners to ensure the conservation and permanent protection of 1631 feet of Lake Michigan shoreline!

+Newly formed Beaver Island Conservancy was unable to produce the necessary funds.
 The regional land trust, Little Traverse Conservancy, saw the conservation merits of the property and was willing to help.
-They also saw the benefit of partnership and felt that Beaver Island Conservancy would be an appropriate landowner.
+They also saw the benefit of partnership and felt that Beaver Island Conservancy was an appropriate advocate for the project.

-"Regional land trusts cannot always spare the resources necessary to tackle every project," says Beaver island Conservancy founder, Heather Johnson, "so we brought together global, regional, and local organizations, as well as island landowners, to connect and permanently protect this wild sweep of beach adjoining 21 acres of hemlock-hardwood forest and forest wetlands.
-The project to protect the island we love took a community effort."
+"Regional land trusts and conservancies cannot always spare the resources necessary to tackle every project," says Beaver Island Conservancy founder, Heather Johnson, "so we assumed the roles of Advocate, Fundraiser, and Coordinator as our contribution to the project.
+Protecting the island we love takes a community effort."

-A range of organizations assisted with the project.
-The nation’s top environmental nonprofit, The Conservation Fund, provided a $240,000 loan to secure the land until funds can be raised.
-Local island business, Ed Wojan Realty, was a contributor to the project.
-Little Traverse Conservancy will manage approved conservation easements for permanent protection of the project area.
-Until the loan is satisfied, Michigan Environmental Council will hold title to the newly acquired land and is assuming fiduciary responsibilities such as overseeing use of funds and ensuring donors' contributions to Beaver Island Conservancy are tax-deductible.
+A range of organizations came together to save the two parcels.
+The nation’s top environmental nonprofit, The Conservation Fund, provided a loan to secure the two parcels.
+Local island business, Ed Wojan Realty, assisted with the transaction and logistics.
+Little Traverse Conservancy agreed to become the final stewards of the two parcels and manage approved conservation easements.
+Until the loan is satisfied, Michigan Environmental Council is holding title to the newly acquired land and is assuming fiduciary responsibilities such as overseeing use of funds and ensuring donors' contributions are tax-deductible.

-See pictures of the land that we saved!
-A photo gallery is below.
+Pictures of the land that we helped save are below.

 The dirt road through the Project Area.
 In the distance, signs placed by the Beaver Island Terrestrial Invasive Species Program mark a native plants support zone.